parkway-partitioner/parkway/README.md

 * `-D PARKWAY_TESTS=<true|false>` to add support for building and running unit tests.

-Once configured `make help` will list all build targets.
-A number of targets
+Assuming a UNIX system using GNU Makefiles, once configured `make help` will list all build targets.
+A number of targets are:
-are:

 * `make parkway` - builds `libparkway`.
 * `make parkway_driver` - builds a utility to partition hypergraphs using